 - Securing Facebook: Keep your data safe with these privacy settings (ZDNet)

-Note: This article was updated on Sept.
-12, 2018 by Brandon Vigliarolo.
+Note: This article was written and reported by James Sanders and Dan Patterson.
+It was updated by Brandon Vigliarolo.